Page Reviewed / Updated - Jul. 2016

 Additional assistance may be available under the Older Americans Act.
 Typically this is non-medical support available to elderly persons in their homes such as meal assistance and chore services.
 These services will vary dependent on the region in which one resides and the Area Agency on Aging (AAA) which services them.
 Find your local AAA here.

-In addition to the state specific options that help pay for care, there are many non-profit and federal options.
-Use our Resource Locator Tool to find other programs that help pay for or reduce the cost of care.
+In addition to the state specific options that help pay for elderly care, there are many non-profit and federal options that are also available.
+To find the best program for your situation, make sure to use our Resource Locator Tool to find other programs that help pay for or reduce the cost of care.
 There are also programs that help veterans with assisted living and there are eldercare loans available in Virginia.